tbm-2303/OLA3-db/README.md

 - I created a DB.
 I ran the script to create the tables.
 - I created a dummy tournament.
 - I created a simple java application.
-- I did try some of the method with 2 threads, just for fun.
-This was just for my own enjoyment and the real performance report will still be made.
+- I tried using thread to see if i could observe the different control types.
+This was just for my own enjoyment and is not a substitute the real performance report.
+Each function in the code is marked using the assignment numbering.

 ## 1. Implement Optimistic Concurrency Control for Tournament Updates
 Task: